wotakuro/AssetsReporter/README.md

 <pre>
 This reports Import settings of AudioClips.
 You can check like below.
- - Is compress fomat suitable?
+ - Is compress format suitable?
 </pre>

 # AssetBundleReporter